rtzll/tldw/README.md

 # tldw - too long; didn't watch

 Transform YouTube videos into concise summaries using AI.
 Works with existing captions (free) or Whisper transcription (paid).
-Includes MCP server for Claude and other AI assistants.
+Includes MCP server for Claude and other AI assistants and CLI.

 ## Quick Setup